sorrel/hue-control/README.md

 - **YYY** = event (000=press, 001=hold, 002=short release, 003=long release)

 Example: `1002` = On button, short release
 Use `discover` to find your specific event codes.
-This area not developed/used.
+This area not developed/used currently, but could be later.

 ### Battery Status Display

-Switches show battery level (percentage) and state from the Hue Bridge:
+Getting `hue switch-status` shows battery level (percentage) and state from the individual switches:

 **Battery States & Icons:**
 - 🔋 **Normal** - Battery healthy (green)